ruslanosipov/ruslanosipov.github.io/source/blog/about/index.markdown

 navbar: About
 ---

-My name is Ruslan Osipov and I live and work in Mountain View, CA. I work as a Technical Lead at [Google Inc.](https://google.com).
+My name is Ruslan Osipov and I live and work in Mountain View, CA. I am a Technical Lead at [Google](https://google.com).

 You can find me on the following websites: